DFE-Digital/get-into-teaching-app/app/views/content/salaries-and-benefits-simplified.md

 If you’re an established and exceptional teacher, and regularly show the highest standards of classroom teaching, you can be put onto a higher pay scale.

-Although they may not lead departments, leading practitioners coach and mentor other teachers and induct trainees and newly qualified teachers (NQTs).
+Although they may not lead departments, leading practitioners coach and mentor other teachers and induct trainees and early career teachers (ECTs).

 The pay scales for leading practitioners are: